TRIQS/triqs/doc/reference/arrays/foreach.rst

 * it is more compact, less error prone (one does not need to specify the bounds in the loop).

-* the library orders the for loop in the most efficient way to traverse the memory.
+* The library orders the loops in way specified by the template parameters TraversalOrder (by default, the standard C order), to obtain the most efficient way to traverse the memory.
-  Hence if one change the TraversalOrder for some arrays, there is no need to change the for loop ordering to obtain a better performance, just recompile...

 * it is easier to write generic code for array of several dimensions.